 We think of the stomach as digesting food completely.
 It’s true that it largely physically and chemically breaks down food.
 But it only absorbs about 10% of the nutrients we derive.
 In fact, the small intestine does most of the work.

-The stomach releases the partially digested food into the small intestine when it is broken down well enough.
+The stomach releases the partially digested food.
+It’s into the small intestine when it is broken down more.

 The small intestine is about one inch in diameter and ten feet long.
 Yet it absorbs about 90% of the nutrients we get.